pbideau/Event-ST-PPP/README.md

 # Demo Code for Event Alignment

-This is the implementation of the paper "The Spatio-Temporal Poisson Point Process: A Simple model for the Alignment of Event data" in Python 3 .
-The code takes an event sequence recorded by an event camera as input and accurately registers events to each other.
-In addition the code estimates the camera's angular- and linear velocity.
+This is the implementation of the paper "The Spatio-Temporal Poisson Point Process: A Simple model for the Alignment of Event data" (Python 3) .
+The code takes events as input and registers events to each other.
+While accurately registering events with each other, the camera's angular and linear velocity is simultaneously estimated.

 <p align="center">
   <img height="300" src="/imgs/overview-diagram.png">